pikawika/VUB-CC-Project/GANSpace/exploring_GANSpace.md

 For this project a pre-trained model by NVIDIA for StyleGAN2 was used due to the performance boost it offers.
 For this project the models of interest where those trained by NVIDIA on the [LSUN car dataset](https://www.yf.io/p/lsun).

-The default implementation of GANSpace allows for easily using the *config f* variant of this model, which is also used for the project, by using the following command:
+The script rungan.sh will open the tool for the Stylegan2 LSUN *config f* model, which is also used for the project:

-`python interactive.py --model=StyleGAN2 --class=car --layer=style -n=1_000_000 -b=10_000`
+`./rungan.sh`

 However, more pre-trained StyleGAN2 models are made available by NVIDIA on [google drive](https://drive.google.com/drive/folders/1yanUI9m4b4PWzR0eurKNq6JR1Bbfbh6L) and the [NVIDIA website](https://nvlabs-fi-cdn.nvidia.com/stylegan2/networks/).
 These pre-trained models can also be used in the tool by implementing their download in: `models/wrappers.py`.